 This was the first time my eye was caught by something on the right side of the music rack, some sort of writing actually carved into the wood of the music shelf that lay flat in the cabinet of the piano.
 It was in cursive—and it was a name:

-It still gives me goosebumps to remember (like remembering what it was like to handle a saint’s bones): sitting on the same bench Richard Rodgers sat on, putting my fingers on the same keys… When The Old Man finally did get up an hour later, I was sitting back at my desk in his alcove-cum-office, pretending to read one of the cheap Hollywood magazines I brought to pass the time, although my mind was still on the bars I’d played and where the bars were going musically, and I think I was humming.
+It still gives me goosebumps to remember I actually did that.
+When The Old Man finally did get up an hour later, I was sitting back at my desk in his alcove-cum-office, pretending to read one of the cheap Hollywood magazines I brought to pass the time, although my mind was still on the bars I’d played and where the bars were going musically, and I think I was humming.
 I must’ve been humming.
 Because as he came into the alcove I heard Mamoulian exclaim, “Hey, that’s from Carousel.”

 I looked up.
 Caught!
 I was about to apologize when he spoke again, this time it seemed almost wistfully.
 “You know, I directed that.”